 390 Fifth Avenue | Accessory District

-The 1903-built property at 390 Fifth Avenue is an excellent option for businesses in the accessories industry, as it’s located in Midtown Manhattan’s so-called Accessory District, right on the bustling Fifth Avenue.
+This historic property built in 1903 at 390 Fifth Avenue is an excellent option for businesses in the accessories industry, as it’s located in Midtown Manhattan’s so-called Accessory District, right on the bustling Fifth Avenue.
 It’s also known as the Gorham Building.
 The 135,000-square-foot building was renovated in 2004, designed by McKim, Meade & White Architects, and is currently owned by Hilson Management Corporation.

 390 Fifth Avenue is one of Manhattan’s premier accessories showroom buildings, housing tenants such as Seiko Watches, The Advance Watch Group, Cejon Accessories, Elain Gold Enterprises, EOS Jewelry, Geneva Home Building, and Steve Madden.
 The building is entirely fireproof, fully wired, and modernized, with rents ranging from $30 to $47 per square foot.